The Liberty Bell Replica

 History of the Replica Liberty Bell: In 1950, the United States Department of the Treasury had 55 full-sized replicas of the Liberty Bell cast in Annecy-le-Vieux, France.
 On completion of the bells, each United States state and territory, and the District of Columbia, received one as a gift.
 The bells were to be displayed and rung on patriotic occasions.
 The project was part of a Savings Bond drive (May 15 to July 4th, 1950) which used the slogan “Save for Your Independence.”

 The Mount Rosa Chapter NSDAR took on the challenge of restoring the bell; back to operating order as well as enhancing its presence within Denver’s Civic Center Park.

-Colorado’s Replica Liberty Bell is currently located on the Lower Capital Lawn in Lincoln Park, Denver.
+Colorado’s Replica Liberty Bell near the state capital is currently located on the Lower Capital Lawn in Lincoln Park, Denver.

 Our climate conditions and years of neglect resulted in a dire need to restore the bell’s mounting structure and preserve it for future generations.
 Mount Rosa Chapter NSDAR successfully spearheaded the drive to return the replica to a more stable, fully-functioning bell.
 It can now be rung on patriotic occasions and be preserved as a symbol of individual freedom for which our nation stands.